 DUBLIN, Jan.
 16, 2017 /PRNewswire/ --

-Research and Markets has announced the addition of the "Type 1 Diabetes Mellitus - Heat Map and Analysis" report to their offering.
+Research and Markets has announced the addition of the "Prostate Cancer - Heat Map and Analysis" report to their offering.

-This tabular heatmap framework, designed to provide an easily digestible summary of clinical characteristics, provides detailed information on all late-stage clinical trial results for products in the T1DM market and late-stage pipeline.
-These are split along therapy lines, and are therefore reflective of the treatment algorithm.
+The differences between many of these products are relatively nuanced, and must be understood fully by companies seeking to position a novel drug in this market.
+This tabular heatmap framework, designed to provide an easily digestible summary of these clinical characteristics, provides detailed information on all late-stage clinical trial results for products in the PC market and late-stage pipeline.
+These are split along lines of therapy, and are therefore reflective of the treatment algorithm.

 The accompanying text provides a detailed analysis of the clinical benchmarks set by the current market landscape, and the anticipated changes to these benchmarks, and to the treatment algorithm, as a result of the late-stage pipeline.